bp2008/DahuaLoginBypass/README.md

 ## Installation

-Download the `DahuaLoginBypass.crx` file from the [releases section](https://github.com/bp2008/DahuaLoginBypass/releases).
+Download the `.zip` file from the [releases section](https://github.com/bp2008/DahuaLoginBypass/releases).

 1. Extract the folder from this zip somewhere.
 2. Go to chrome's extensions page ( `chrome://extensions` ).